Jean de Metz: Alternative interpretations

 Sackville-West refers in an appendix to a theory by Joan's Jesuit biographer, Jean-Baptiste Joseph Ayroles, that the actions taken by de Metz (specifically his leaving her journey before she reached Nancy, France) may only make sense if he were "a kind of spy" sent, most likely at the behest of de Baudricourt, to determine Joan's "true or false worth".
 The argument hangs in part on the breach-of-promise action brought by Joan's father Jacques d'Arc, and Sackville-West finds Ayroles's interpretation faulty on several practical grounds, although she offers nothing to counter his view of de Metz.

 Portrayals

 In the 1948 film Joan of Arc (starring Ingrid Bergman) de Metz was played by Richard Derr.
 In the 1999 miniseries Joan of Arc, de Metz was portrayed by actor Chad Willett.
 In this telling, de Metz "gradually falls in love" with the saint, but never tells her of his feelings, remaining true to her even after her death.

-De Metz is a selectable player character in the 2004 videogame Wars and Warriors: Joan of Arc, is a minor character in the 1999 videogame, Age of Empires II: The Age of Kings and a major character in the 2007 PSP game Jeanne d'Arc.
+De Metz is a selectable player character in the 2004 videogame Wars and Warriors: Joan of Arc, is a minor character in the 1999 videogame, Age of Empires II: The Age of Kings and a major character in the 2007 PSP game Jeanne d'Arc; additionally, in Age of Empires: The Age of Kings for the Nintendo DS, he serves as the game's tutorial guide.

 Jean de Metz also appears in the book Assassin's Creed Heresy by Christie Golden, a book from Ubisoft's hit video game series.
 In the novel, Jean de Metz is a member of the French Brotherhood of Assassins.